-- Prioritized results enable agencies to efficiently allocate resources, based on the severity of the risk.
+- Prioritized results enable agencies to efficiently allocate resources, based on risk severity.

 - Progress is tracked and results can be shared within agencies.
-Summary information will feed into a central federal-level dashboard, managed by the Department of Homeland Security (DHS), to inform and prioritize cyber risk assessments across the government.
+Summary information will feed into a central federal-level dashboard, managed by DHS, to inform and prioritize cyber risk assessments across the government.

 DHS and GSA are structuring acquisition vehicles on behalf of CDM participants.
 The CDM Blanket Purchase Agreement (BPA) is open to any government entity, including the Federal Civilian Executive Branch (.gov), as well as state, local, tribal, and territorial departments and agencies.